realei/neural-search-engine/ai-search/REACT_CONGIG_STEPS.md

   **Note**: dont ship the ".map" files into production.
 The .map files reference to the source files for dev and debug puropse, they are called "source maps".

   Create a **"browserslist" proterty**.
 This is how you identify to babble and parcel, I'm targeting these browsers.
 If you find out more about that, you cna just go to "browserslist.dev".

+# About JSX

+JSX code gets thrown through Babel and Parcel and outputs `React.createElement(...` stuff.
+JSX does not do very much for you, it just taking these kind of HTML, XML..., and outputting that as JavaScript that a browser can understand.